-- The above requirements for ambulance services are met and - Geographic restraints prevent ground emergency transportation to the nearest facility that can treat your condition or ground emergency transportation would put your health or safety at risk
+- Transport takes you to the nearest available facility that can treat your condition - The above requirements for ambulance services are met - · Geographic restraints prevent ground transport - Ground emergency transportation would put your health or safety at risk

 Ambulance services that are not for an emergency need to be pre-approved.
 See Prior Authorization for details.